Danielaleite/BeCOOless/video/script.md

  tackling climate change, which undoubtedly will be one of the hardest challenges we and future generations will be facing: It is about taking action;
- even the smallest steps can help; and it is our goal to make it easy for everyone start walking.
+ even the smallest steps can help; and it is our goal to make it easy for everyone to start 'walking'.

 (Introduction)

-Hi, we are Team COOL, a group of students from Europe.
-(Missing bridge, mention our interests and intrinsic motivation).
-As a group with members stemming from three continents and having grown up in societies that could probably not be more different, we understand that taking action against climate change can be challenging for many individuals.
-Not everyone shares our privileges.
-We intend to enable individuals to bring the battle against climate change to one’s backyard, one small action at a time.
+Hi, we are the BeCOOL team, a group of students from Europe whose members have grown up on three different continents and societies that could hardly be more different.
+Hence, we understand that taking action against climate change is a highly individual and challenging task for individuals.
+We intend to enable anyone to fight climate change, one small action at a time.

 (Data - problem)

 Going green is often associated with great sacrifice or a Bourgeoisie lifestyle.
-Human emissions of carbon dioxide and other greenhouse gases – are a primary driver of climate change – and present one of the world’s most pressing challenges.
+Human emissions of carbon dioxide and other greenhouse gases – are a primary driver of climate change.
 The math is simple: Fewer carbon dioxide released into the atmosphere means less global warming.
-Our daily lives influence the emission of carbon dioxide.
+Our daily lives heavily influence this emission.

 Take shopping as an example.
-(There should be results from our poll here suggesting ) Shopping contributes to 40% of an individual carbon footprint.
+We all do it, but who has the dedication, and time, to set up a shopping list which combines all our goals of a healthy, environmentally friendly, yet affordable diet.
+In a small poll, we found that 9 out of 10 participants would like to buy greener products at a small additional cost. roughly every second participant would even be willing to spend 5% or more in the supermarket for greener products.

 (Storytelling)

 Now meet Mike.
-Mike is a young individual living independently.
-Mike likes to live sustainably while living on a budget.
-Confused with the plethora of options available, Mike currently buys solely based on the costs.
-Here comes BeCOOL.
-A user-friendly app that allows Mike to choose greener alternatives while respecting his budget.
+He is a young individual who seeks to live sustainably while staying on a budget.
+Mike is overwhelmed by the plethora of available options at the supermarket.
+How should he choose?
+Sometimes, he simply buys the cheapest option, but he would not mind paying a bit more if he knew the product was much greener.
+This is where BeCOOL, the app we've developed, comes in.
+BeCOOL helps Mike to choose greener alternatives while respecting his budget.

 (Platform presentation)